learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Mobile_Development/content.md

   - Integration with Visual Studio and support for native APIs
   - Code sharing across platforms with shared projects or .NET Standard libraries
   - Used by companies like UPS, Honeywell, and Olo for mobile app development
-- Ionic:
-  - Built on top of Angular, allows building cross-platform mobile apps with web technologies (HTML, CSS, JavaScript)
-  - UI components optimized for mobile development and performance
-  - Integration with Cordova for accessing native device features
-  - Used by companies like MarketWatch, Nationwide, and Amtrak for mobile app development

 **Exploring Native Mobile Development:**

-- Overview of native mobile development for iOS and Android
-- Explanation of how native development involves using platform-specific languages and frameworks (Swift or Objective-C for iOS, Kotlin or Java for Android)
-- Benefits of native development, including superior performance, access to platform-specific features, and seamless integration with the device ecosystem
-- Examples of popular native development tools and IDEs, such as Xcode for iOS and Android Studio for Android
+Native mobile development for iOS and Android involves creating applications specifically tailored for each platform using their respective programming languages and frameworks.
+For iOS, developers typically use Swift while for Android, Kotlin or Java are commonly employed.
+Notable IDEs for native development include Xcode for iOS and Android Studio for Android, providing robust toolsets for designing, debugging, and deploying applications.
+Understanding native development will help CSC301 students with the ability to harness platform specific capabilities fully, delivering high-performance, feature-rich mobile applications tailored to partners' needs.